charlesneimog/pd4web/docs/devs.md

 The `extraFunction` is responsible for making all extra configurations for a PureData External.
 The `extraFunction` is defined inside a file inside the `externals` folder.
 It will be automatically imported and used when you specify it on `extraFunction` key in the `Externals.yaml` file.

-`PdWebCompiler` configures a `.c` file for compilation.
+`pd4web` configures a `.c` file for compilation.
 To set up the compilation, we assume that:

 1. All header files `(.h)` are located within the `webpatch/includes` folder.
 2. All the files to be compiled `(.c)` are located within `webpatch/externals`.